 Del Zorro the economic salvation for Borrego Springs, California.
 The gated community surrounding Rams Hill couldn’t sell casitas for $35k just a couple years ago.
 Now deeds are selling for $140k++ and La Casa Del Zorro is thriving.
 Initially a two bedroom Desert Lodge built by San Diego hotel manager Noel Crickmer, the concept of desert exploration and retreat grew to accommodate 18 guests by wartime when General Patton and the troops used Borrego Springs Park as an outpost.

-Business was booming and DSC_0013infrastructure was progressing.
+Business was booming and infrastructure was progressing.
 Crickmer seized the opportunity to sell in 1960 to publishing mogul James S Copley who renamed it La Casa Del Zorro, perhaps a code name for his secretary who became his wife.
 During their reign, referred to as the happy days, it was renowned as an escapist destination for the elite, drawing a list of who’s who from nearby to the Netherlands all seeking a secluded hideaway.

 There is speculation that it could also have served the government, perhaps a bunker point since capacities of the laundry and maintenance facilities far exceeded that necessary to run even the largest of resorts.
 The kitchen could prepare 1100 meals per day with only 150 seats.
 Further spurring the bunker myth, was the 1500 sq’ IT room built in ’60, during the Cuban missile crisis.
 And every Republican presidential candidate visited La Casa Del Zorro.
-Why not follow the Greenbriar DSC_0015precedence with its bunker that now schedules guest tours?
+Why not follow the Greenbriar precedence with its bunker that now schedules guest tours?
 To date no one has found the button to any underground space, but the idea has yet to be debunked.
 La Casa Del Zorro is a place for plenty of pondering.

 The Copleys eventually sold their retreat for city slickers to a prominent investor who spent approximately $10 million on upgrades to the facility, bringing it to a 5 star level and called it Borregos Springs Resort with the prospect of selling real estate around the Ram’s Hill Golf Club.
 Potential buyers were brought in to the resort for wining and dining and hopefully closing on real estate.
 The downturn in the economy and the real estate sales strategy proved to be too much.
 People feared the course would be abandoned.